Lego Chess

+Development

+Following the success of Lego Island, The Lego Group was still cautious about entering the gaming market, believing it could hurt or even overtake their toy sales.
+Around this time, the company formed their own publishing division, Lego Media International, whose goal was to work with outside developers and further explore ideas for Lego games.
+The first three titles developed under this initiative were Lego Creator by Superscape, Lego Chess by Krisalis Software, and Lego Loco by Intelligent Games, all released on 11 November 1998.

+The Castle theme was planned to be included in the game but was cut due to time constraints.
+Some concept art suggests that the Adventurers theme was also planned.

 Gameplay

 The rules of the game can be changed to cater to many popular variations, though the most common rules of chess are the default rules.
 During a game, clicking on a piece will show the available places to move to.
 If a piece is captured, a short video plays showing the captured character being caught, with each different capture having its own video clip.
 These clips are rarely related to chess.
-Because pawns, knights, rooks, queens, bishops and kings all have separate video clips for catching other pawns, knights, rooks, queens and bishops, there are 72 clips total.
+Because each individual piece has a set of separate video clips for catching an opposing piece, there are 60 clips in total.

 Story mode

 In story mode, the player can pick either a western or pirates theme.
-After selecting the theme, a three-game chess tournament against the AI begins.
-In the first game the AI is at 25% difficulty, in the second game the AI is at 50% difficulty, and in the third and final game, the AI is at 75% difficulty.
-Before each match, a cutscene plays, ending with the protagonists having a task to complete.
-In the western theme, a sheriff is trying to capture three bank robbers, and in the pirate theme, a soldier is trying to beat some pirates to a treasure.
-After each match is over, another cutscene plays, with the protagonists either succeeding or failing the task, depending on the match's outcome.
-(Using the same example, either the sheriff catches a bandit, one for each match, or all of them escape.)
-After completing a story, a printable certificate is rewarded.
+After selecting the theme, a three-round chess tournament against the AI opponent begins, with each round featuring a more difficult AI opponent, up to 75% at the third round.
+When starting a round, a story cutscene plays.
+In the western theme, a sheriff sets out to capture three bank robbers, and in the pirate theme, a colonial navy officer races against a pirate captain to find buried treasure.
+At the end of a round, another cutscene plays, depending on whether the player won or lost.
+Once a full story is completed, a printable certificate is rewarded.
+The story mode takes around an hour to complete.

 Tutorial mode

 The tutorial mode teaches how to play chess, from the basics of movement for the different pieces, to advanced playing techniques.
-The player is taught by "The Chess King", a Lego King Minifig who talks like Elvis, and who supposedly commands the white army.
+The player is taught by the "Chess King", a king minifigure with an Elvis Presley-esque voice who commands an army represented on the board by the white pieces.
 The Chess King slightly modernizes the explanations of the pieces.
 For example, it is said that the reason knights can jump over other pieces is that they ride BMX Motor Bikes.
 The King on his throne was also a Lego set, packaged with the first release of the game.